cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 - if the Q-Q plot looks good, its fine.
 If its the Q-Q plot is not good, make a transformation with logarithmic scale of the data.
 - must do the analysis with the lme4 package because statsmodel won't converge.
 Make it a function so that it outputs the values for further use in a dataframe.
 - add seed for so that it is reproducible

+## further research into the question (Ask on training multilevels with FLAMES, Feb 21)
+- Try to do SVD or LDA instead of PCA
+- Really need to apply a multivariate linear mixed effects model, then do a PCA on the residuals ("batch corrected") so that you capture the variance between the samples and not the batch effects
+- If not: do an LDA
+- It is essentialy a batch effect between samples

 For next, after all prelimary data